Theming

 Themes are defined in theme classes, which contain a collection of CSS variables, most commonly, for 2 theme variants, light and dark.

-Out of the box Blade Colors loads the "default theme" automatically.
+Out of the box Blade Components loads the "default theme" automatically.
 The default theme contains a variety of common CSS variable definitions used by Blade Components, including 2 theme variants, light and dark.

 :root {